 from 1999 - 2013.
-Prior to this, he held senior product development roles at Wellcome PLC, Faulding Group and Amrad Pty Ltd. Dr Robertson has assisted in the establishment of Pharmaxis Ltd. He is the co-inventor of 18 , papers.
+Prior to this, he held senior product development roles at Wellcome PLC, Faulding Group and Amrad Pty Ltd. Dr Robertson has assisted in the establishment of wo start-up companies, Promics Pty Ltd and Pharmaxis Ltd. He is the co-inventor of 18 , papers.
 He is also the inventor of the migraine therapeutic Zomig.
 Dr Robertson holds a BSc and a PhD in Synthetic Organic Chemistry from he University of Glasgow.